department-of-veterans-affairs/notification-utils/tests/test_files/README.md

 VA Notify markdown support mostly aligns with [Github markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Some additionally supported markdown includes:

 - The use of bullets ("•") to denote unordered lists
 - The use of "^" to denote a block quote.
 The standard ">" also works.
-Block quotes can be nested, but this looks bad in plain text.
 - Preface a link with ">>" to denote an "action link," with has specific styling for HTML output.
 Action links are treated like standard links for plain text output.

 ## Unsupported markdown